LesleyLai/blog/contents/blog/std-function/en.md

 ## Type Erasure

-To make `func` accepts both `lambda` and `lambda2`, `std::function` need to perform *type erasure*.
+To make `func` accepts both `lambda` and `lambda2`, `std::function` needs to have constructors that take any function object or plain function that satisfies its signature.
-`std::function` has constructors that take any function object or plain function that satisfies its signature, so it is hard.
+And we need to perform *type erasure* to achieve this behavior.

 There are various techniques to implement type erasure in C++, and it is not a topic I can fit into this post.